 According to Camus, one way of emerging from a crisis is to rectify the difference between what we believe in and what we do.

-I will continue to research this idea of Existential Crisis to see what we can take from crisis to improve our outlook on life.
-Perhaps the benefit is that when we know we are free when we know that we have choice, we can also take comfort in knowing we are on the right path.
+Perhaps the benefit is that when we know we are free when we know that we have a choice, we can also take comfort in knowing we are on the right path.

 This is how we learn how to be and give depth and meaning to our lives.
 Crisis gives us the opportunity to re-envision our lives, to re-experience, and to re-write the story of our lives.